berrym/lusush/LLE_AI_DEVELOPMENT_GUIDE.md

 - **Professional terminal capabilities** via integrated termcap system
 - **Complete iTerm2 and macOS support** transferred from Lusush
 - **Sub-millisecond response times** for all operations
+- **Complete theme integration** with 18 visual elements and fallback colors
+- **Comprehensive key input handling** with 60+ key types and modifier support
 - **Professional-grade Unicode support**
 - **Standalone reusability** like libhashtable for other projects